Administered by WageWorks, Inc., 1-877-924-3967

 Limited Purpose Flexible Spending Account (LPFSA)

 The LPFSA guidelines are the same as the HCFSA, with the exception of eligible expenses.
 The LPFSA eligible expenses only include dental and vision expenses.
-For a list of eligible expenses, visit WageWorks.
+For a list of eligible LPFSA expenses, visit WageWorks.

 Dependent Care (Day Care) Flexible Spending Account (DCFSA)